teaching mental health in schools

-Pros and Cons of Teaching Mental Health in Schools in 2025
+Pros and Cons of Teaching Mental Health in Schools in 2026

 The Misfit Teacher contains affiliate links which means that if you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 Read my disclaimer for more information.

 I can see many different pros and cons to mental health education and how to go about it in schools.
+So, here are what I believe are the pros and cons to teaching mental health in today’s schools.

 Pros of Teaching Mental Health in Schools

-✅ Flight or fright is a normal human psychological response to any stressful situation, and it has kept us alive for many years.
+✅ Flight or fight is a normal human psychological response to any stressful situation, and it has kept us alive for many years.
 Students learn how to identify stress responses in themselves and in other people.

 ✅ Students learn to empathize with other people.
 When they understand emotions and feelings, they get better at labelling them and understanding how someone else might be feeling

-✅ It’s a part of preventing severe problems down the road.
+It’s a part of preventing severe problems down the road.
 Many mental health disorders become worse if untreated.
 When students learn about the early warning signs of mental health, they will be more able to help themselves (or someone else) before the problem gets worse.

 ✅ Teaching mental health in schools normalizes it.
 Mental health has been stigmatized for a long time, and in some cases – it still is.
 Teaching mental health in schools teaches students:

-- The importance of looking after your own mental health
+• The importance of looking after your own mental health

-- How to manage stress in their daily life
+• How to manage stress in their daily life

-- Compassion for those who face several mental illnesses like schizophrenia
+• Compassion for those who face several mental illnesses like schizophrenia

-Cons of Teaching Mental Health in Schools
+The Major Con About Teaching Mental Health in Schools

 When students learn about stress and anxiety, they may sometimes begin to overidentify with it, and use it as a reason to not persevere through challenges, or hold themselves accountable for their choices.